chaelim/apidocs/v1.0/resources/contact.md

 # contact resource type

 A contact is an item in Outlook where you can organize and save information about the people and organizations you communicate with.
 Contacts are contained in contact folders.
-A Contact collection returns an array of contacts in the **value** property of the OData response.
-Use `$count` to get the count of entities in the collection: `.../me/contacts/$count`.

 ### JSON representation